nyanmyohtet/vue-materials/Vuex.md

 ## Mutations

-Functions that commit changes to the state, and can process the values being passed before saving them.
+Functions that **commit** changes to the state, and can process the values being passed before saving them.

-- The only way to actually change state in a Vuex store is by committing a **mutation**.
+- The only way to change `state` in a Vuex store is by committing a **mutation**.
 - Vuex mutations are very similar to events: each mutation has a **string type** and a **handler**.
-The handler function is where we perform actual state modifications:
+- The handler function is where we perform actual `state` modifications:

 ```javascript
 const store = new Vuex.Store({